AlexSmith11/Fallout4CharacterGen/README.md

 Fallout 4 character generator

-This is supposed to or going to be a basic RPG character generator.
+This is a basic RPG character generator.

 This project was undertaken in order to learn about data handling.
 Transforming it, formatting it, loading/saving it, etc.